jibjoub/Countries/README.md

 # Countries

-Countries is a project to practice CLEAN Android development with focus on the best practices displaying data from the https://restcountries.com/ API.
+Countries is a project to practice CLEAN Android development with focus on the best practices.
+The app displays data from the https://restcountries.com/ API.

 <p align="center">
 <img src="https://github.com/jibjoub/Countries/assets/46657670/64452f6d-3283-4cdd-a8bc-03f3ae829f00" width="25%"/>